 If you have adult ADHD, medications can bring about huge improvements in your life, restoring your focus and giving you back a feeling of control.
-But for some people, these benefitss come with a price – side effects.
+But for some people, these benefits come with a price – side effects.

 Most of the time, ADHD medication side effects are mild -- like upset stomach or insomnia -- and fade after a few weeks or months of treatment.
-Other times, side effects can be more severe.
+Other times, they can be more severe.

-Here’s a rundown of some of the most common ADHD medication side effects along with tips on what to do about them.
+Here’s a rundown of some of the most common ADHD medication side effects, along with tips on what to do about them.

 - Nausea.
 This is a relatively common complaint from people who take ADHD medications.
-To reduce the risk, always take your medicine with food.
+To lower the risk, always take your medicine with food.
 If you’re supposed to take it in the morning and you’re not a breakfast person, you may want to find something you can eat anyway.

 - Headaches.
-ADHD medications can trigger headaches in different ways.
+ADHD meds can trigger headaches in different ways.
 For some people, they happen after taking a medication on an empty stomach or if they are dehydrated.
 For others, headaches come on as the medicine wears off.
 Your doctor may be able to ease the problem by tweaking your dosing schedule.

 - Dry mouth.
-Aside from trying a different dose or medicine, the best solutions are pretty obvious – drink extra fluids and use lozenges to keep your mouth moist.
+Aside from trying a different dose or medicine, the best solutions are pretty obvious -- drink extra fluids, and use lozenges to keep your mouth moist.

 - Irritability and mood changes.
 Some people find that their medications make them tense and cranky.
-Like most ADHD medication side effects, this may fade in time.
+Like most ADHD drug side effects, this may fade in time.
 If mood issues are bothering you, see your doctor about adjusting the dose or changing your medication.

 - Tics.
 ADHD medications don’t cause tics, exactly.
-Rather, they can sometimes bring underlying tics out – maybe a tic that you had in childhood will return.
+Rather, they can sometimes bring underlying tics out -- maybe a tic that you had in childhood will return.
 Usually, the tics will fade once the medicine wears off or over time.